 Owners: John for landing page.

-Action items: billing tasks.
+Action items: billing tasks (owner: speaker).

 Open questions: anything unresolved in the transcript.